 SBH Queensland has been supporting children and adults with spina bifida and hydrocephalus since 1970.
-In 2015 over 700 adults and children with spina bifida and hydrocephalus and their families will receive information, support and therapy from SBH Queensland.
+In 2015 over 700 adults and children with spina bifida and hydrocephalus and their families received information, support and therapy from SBH Queensland.

 Babies at Home program